Hindenburg Omen: History

 The theory is largely based on Norman G. Fosback's High Low Logic Index (HLLI).
 The value of the HLLI is the lesser of the NYSE new highs or new lows divided by the number of NYSE issues traded, smoothed by an appropriate exponential moving average.
-The theory itself was promoted by Jim Miekka,.
+The theory itself was promoted by Jim Miekka.

 Mechanics

-The pattern functions on a combination of technical factors that attempt to measure the health of the NYSE, and by extension, the stock market as a whole.
-The goal of the indicator is to signal increased probability of a stock market crash.
+The pattern is a combination of technical factors that attempt to measure the health of the NYSE, and as a result, the stock market in general.
+The goal of the indicator is to identify increased probability of a stock market crash.

 The rationale is that under "normal conditions" a substantial number of stocks may set either new annual highs or new annual lows, but not both at the same time.
 As a healthy market possesses a degree of uniformity, whether up or down, the simultaneous presence of many new highs and lows may signal trouble.

-Theoretically, it could be applied to any stock exchange.